carpentries/instructor-training/07-motivation.md

 >
 > Describe something you do in your daily work that uses one or more of the skills we teach,
 > and explain how you would use it (or a simplified version of it) as an exercise or example in class.
+> Where does it fit on the 2x2 plot of "time to master" and "usefulness"?
 {: .challenge}

 > ## Motivational Checklist